IMPIMBA/ogrt/README.md

 (preloading into an interactive shell is not noticable).

-All information gathered by this library is packed into a protobuf message and sent (over a tcp socket) to the server.
-Failure in the preload library should not interrupt normal program execution.
+All information gathered by this library is packed into a protobuf message and sent (via UDP) to the server.
+Failure in the preload library does not interrupt program execution.

 ### server